akrzemi1/papers/notes/contract_definitions.md

 Avoided terms:

 * "assume" -- (as it is not clear who assumes, is it a voluntary action or a command, and what the implication of the assumption is),
-* "expect" -- (as it is not clear who expects and why would anyone else care what the other person of function expects),
+* "expect" -- (as it is not clear who expects and why would anyone else care what the other person or function expects),
 * "assert" -- (as "assert" could mean "trust me, I say it and this is true", or "test this hypothesis for me")
 * "check" -- (as it implies that some run-time checking will be performed or required, whereas some predicates are not even expressible as code that could be executed).